-To fill a bag, bagging scales need a spout that fits inside the bag.
-The spout is determined by the application, the size of the bag, and the material of the bag.
-Types: There are 2 basic types of spouts for open mouth bags: non-clamp and clamp.
-Non-Clamping Spouts The non-clamp spout is a simple tapered funnel where the bag...
+In order for filling to be completed, bagging scales require a special spout to be integrated inside of each bag.
+The bag spout is determined by the application as well as the size and material of each bag.
+Types of Bag Spouts There are 2 basic types of spouts for open mouth bags: non-clamp and clamp.
+Non-Clamping Bag Spouts The...
 Read more

 The choice of a bagging scale feeder is dependent on your product’s flow characteristics.
 The types of scale feeders include gravity, vibratory, belt, auger, impeller, and air packer.
 Gravity Feeders: Gravity baggers are available as gross or net weigh baggers and utilize gravity to fill bags with free-flowing, high-density materials like flakes, granules, or pellets where the product easily falls...
 Read more